 Strains of a species of extracellular bacteria, called "serotypes" or "serogroups," are characterized by the particular polysaccharides displayed on their surface.
-Id., ¶ 32.
+Id., ¶ 34.
 For example, as of April 8, 2005, there were nearly 100 serotypes of pneumococcus.
 Id. (citing Ex.
 1017 at 1).
-In general, antibodies are serotype-specific, recognizing the specific structure of a polysaccharide; antibodies added by Petitioners at the bottom of each Exhibit (and designated "PTAB PAGE against a polysaccharide from one serotype are generally not cross-protective against structurally-unrelated serotypes.
+In general, antibodies are serotype-specific, recognizing the specific structure of a polysaccharide; antibodies against a polysaccharide from one serotype are generally not cross-protective against structurally-unrelated serotypes.
 Id.
-Because of this lack of cross-protection, vaccines are frequently multivalent, i.e., they include polysaccharides from more than one serotype.
+Because of this lack of crossprotection, vaccines are frequently multivalent, i.e., they include polysaccharides from more than one serotype.
 Id.

 There is a natural progression in the development of multivalent vaccines.
-Id., ¶ 33.
+Id., ¶ 35.
 The earliest version utilizes the most prevalent polysaccharide serotypes.
 Id.
 Over time, later vaccine versions will incorporate additional clinically-relevant serotypes for broader protection.
 Id.
-An early pneumococcal polysaccharide vaccine (Pneumovax®) was licensed in 1977 and contained 14 serotypes.
-Id., ¶ 38 (citing Ex.
+An early pneumococcal polysaccharide vaccine (Pneumovax[®]) was licensed in 1977 and contained 14 serotypes.
+Id., ¶ 40

+(citing Ex.
 1052).
-That 14-valent Pneumovax® was replaced with a 23-valent version (Pneumovax® 23) in 1983.
+That 14-valent Pneumovax[®] was replaced with a 23-valent version (Pneumovax[®] 23) in 1983.
 Id. (citing Ex.
 1053).

-Because the pneumococcal polysaccharide vaccines were not immunogenic in young children, Patent Owner introduced a polysaccharide-protein conjugate vaccine (Prevnar®) in 2000.
+Because the pneumococcal polysaccharide vaccines were not immunogenic in young children, Patent Owner introduced a polysaccharide-protein conjugate vaccine (Prevnar[®]) in 2000.
 Id. (citing Ex.
 1033 at 3).
-Prevnar® was a 7-valent vaccine, containing serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F, conjugated to the CRM197 carrier protein.
-Id., ¶ 39 (citing Ex.
+Prevnar[®] was a 7-valent vaccine, containing serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F, conjugated to the CRM197 carrier protein.
+Id., ¶ 41 (citing Ex.
 1011 at 2).
-Pneumococcal conjugate vaccines progressed to a 9-valent (adding serotypes 1 and 5), 11-valent (adding serotypes 3 and 7F), and the 13-valent (adding serotypes 6A and 19A) versions; a 13-valent iteration was approved and marketed as Prevnar 13® in 2010.
-Id., ¶ 35 (citing Ex.
+Pneumococcal conjugate vaccines progressed to a 9-valent (adding serotypes 1 and 5), 11-valent (adding serotypes 3 and 7F), and the 13-valent (adding serotypes 6A and 19A) versions; a 13-valent iteration was approved and marketed as Prevnar 13[®] in 2010.
+Id., ¶¶ 37, 42 (citing Ex.
 1033 at 7).
-As of April 8, 2005, the field had identified the most prevalent and/or virulent serotypes of extracellular bacteria affecting young children; with respect to pneumococcus, the serotypes of Prevnar $13^{\circ}$ were well-known, top candidates for a multivalent conjugate vaccine.
-Id., ¶¶ 36, 40 (citing Ex.
+As of April 8, 2005, the field had identified the most prevalent and/or virulent serotypes of extracellular bacteria affecting young children; with respect to pneumococcus, the serotypes of Prevnar 13[®] were wellknown, top candidates for a multivalent conjugate vaccine.
+Id., ¶¶ 38, 42 (citing Ex.
 1017 at 7; Ex.
 1033 at 7; Ex.
 1035 at 1; Ex.
 1036 at 3).

-3. Immunogenicity of Multivalent Polysaccharide-Protein Conjugate Vaccines

-The characteristics of the immune response elicited by a vaccine reflect the likelihood that the vaccine will be successful at preventing disease.
-Id., ¶ 41 (citing Ex.
-1037 at 6).
-For example, demonstration of immunologic memory, e.g., that antibody responses can be quickly and robustly recalled in vivo after reexposure to the polysaccharide serotypes of the vaccine, is evidence that the immunity may persist for long periods of time and that antibody responses may be similarly fast and robust upon exposure to actual pathogens.
+3. Immunogenicity of Multivalent Polysaccharide-Protein Conjugate Vaccines exposure to the polysaccharide serotypes of the vaccine, is evidence that the immunity may persist for long periods of time and that antibody responses may be similarly fast and robust upon exposure to actual pathogens.
 Id.
 Likewise, if antibodies elicited by a vaccine are "functional" in vitro, e.g., they are efficient mediators of bacterial death in vitro, one would expect such antibodies to prevent actual infection in vivo.
 Id.
-The degree to which the vaccine elicits desired immune responses is referred to as "immunogenicity"; in the context of a multivalent conjugate vaccine, immunogenicity is assessed on a serotype-byserotype basis.
+The degree to which the vaccine elicits desired immune responses is referred to as "immunogenicity"; in the context of a multivalent conjugate vaccine, immunogenicity is assessed on a serotype-by-serotype basis.
 Id. (citing Ex.
 1037 at 3).